 Is there time available for learning or experimentation in carrying out the task or project?
 If time is short, even the most experienced and committed person will need a clearly defined framework to work to.

-If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 or email firstname.lastname@example.org and speak to one of our experienced management consultants.
+If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 or email firstname.lastname@example.org and speak to one of our experienced learning and development consultants.

-Or why not book onto our intensive Project Management programme?
+Or why not book onto our Emerging Managers programme?

-Effective delegation is just one aspect of successful project management.
-This programme will provide you with a range of systematic tools to ensure that your projects meet all the needs and outcomes required.
-Click here for more details.
+Effective delegation is just one aspect of essential management skills.
+This programme will provide you with a range of tools to ensure that your team are performing at their best.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.